 Pamela Orellana, M.D. contributes to topics such as Family Medicine.

-Until there is a vaccine created, or we have achieved herd immunity, COVID-19 must remain top of mind when it comes to you and your family’s health and well-being.
+Until there is widespread distribution of the COVID-19 vaccine and we have achieved herd immunity, COVID-19 must remain top of mind when it comes to you and your family’s health and well-being.
 As we head into flu season, this year, we need to protect ourselves from COVID-19 on top of seasonal flu.
 Here are tips for staying healthy.

 Rethink Holiday Gatherings

 With the holiday season right around the corner, you may want to reconsider traveling long distances and engaging with loved ones as a way to keep everyone healthy.
 “This is a time of year when we typically enjoy parties and spending time with the ones we love,” says Pamela Orellana, M.D., a family medicine specialist in Weehawken, New Jersey.
 “But to protect our families from COVID-19, and continue slowing the spread, gatherings should continue to look different this year—smaller, social-distanced where possible and with masks worn.”